gdi-de/apworkshop2026_ldtutorial/README.md

 is a negotiation process between a web browser and a web server to agree on the kind of format that will be submitted as the result of an HTTP request.
 This means we could have a client-side request for an RDF serialization vs. another for HTML.

-Common HTTP web servers like Apache or NGINX allow for the configuration of content negotiation, which is currently not enabled on GitHub Pages.
+Common HTTP web servers like Apache or NGINX support content negotiation, which is currently not enabled on GitHub Pages.

 Therefore, on GitHub pages webspaces, it is necessary to state the format by means of the URL itself, e.g.,